neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

 - `ConstantPruningModifier` tells SparseML to pin weights at 0 over all epochs, maintaining the sparsity structure of the network
 - `QuantizationModifier` tells SparseML to quanitze the weights with quantization aware training over the last 5 epochs

 SparseML parses the instructions declared in the recipe and modifies the YOLOv5 training loop accordingly before running the fine-tuning.

-As a result, we maintain the sparsity structure of the original model as the fine-tuning occurs!
+As a result, we end up with a 75% pruned and quantized YOLOv5s trained on VOC!

 ### Exporting for Inference